fbradyirl/fbradyirl_archive.github.io/_posts/2018-01-19-install-apple-carplay-android-auto-on-your-hyundai-i40-software-upgrade.md

 11. On your car touchscreen, go to `All Menus`>`System Info`(scroll to the bottom to see that) and press the `Update` button.
 12. Confirm the popup by pressing the `OK` button.
 13. Sit back and relax.
 The update will take 30-40 minutes in total.
 Ensure you leave the engine running all the time during the update.
-14. After about 10 minutes, you may see a system error (code `109`).
-As in the youtube video, you can remove the USB stick at this point.
+14. After about 10 minutes, you may see a system error (code `109`), as I did.
+	- You need to remove the USB stick at this point.
-15. Now use your ballpoint pen to press the reset button for 5 seconds.
+	- Now use your ballpoint pen to press the reset button for 5 seconds.
 The reset button is tiny and you can find it just to the right of the CD slot above the touchscreen.
-16. The reset will reboot the system and continues the upgrade.
+15. The reset will reboot the system and continues the upgrade.
 The USB stick is no longer needed from now on, so you can put it away in your pocket.
-17. The update will take another 20-30 minutes, so head away and grab a cup of tea.
+16. The update will take another 20-30 minutes, so head away and grab a cup of tea.

 In the end, you will have the latest firmware installed and you can plug in your smartphone to enjoy Android Auto or Apple Carplay.

 **Note** I take no credit whatsoever for the firmware.
 It was not created by me.
-I simply downloaded it and followed Google translated instructions from users [@Sernaiko](https://www.drive2.ru/users/sernaiko/) and [@raler](https://www.drive2.ru/users/raler/) over at [drive2.ru](https://www.drive2.ru/l/492401715044155399/)
+I simply downloaded it and followed Google translated instructions from users [@Sernaiko](https://www.drive2.ru/users/sernaiko/) and [@raler](https://www.drive2.ru/users/raler/) over at [drive2.ru](https://www.drive2.ru/l/492401715044155399/).
+Thank you to those guys for sharing the details on how this can be done.